b97jre/RNAseqCourseScilife/labs/QC_lab.md

 # MultiQC summary of RSeQC output

 We have ran RSeQC and MultiQC on all the samples in the project.
-The summary report from MultiQC can be found [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/QC/output/multiqc_report_rseqc.html).
+The summary report from MultiQC can be found on uppmax `/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/QC/output/multiqc_report_rseqc.html` .

 It was created using commands: